gregorwolf/SAP-NPM-API-collection/apis/dwc-cli/README.md

 Options:
-  -f, --filePath <filePath>  specifies the file to use as input for the command -V, --verbose              print detailed log information to console (optional) -H, --host <host>          specifies the url host where the tenant is hosted -p, --passcode <passcode>  passcode for interactive session authentication (optional) -h, --help                 display help for command
+  -f, --filePath <filePath>  specifies the file to use as input for the command -V, --verbose              print detailed log information to console (optional) -H, --host <host>          specifies the url where the tenant is hosted -p, --passcode <passcode>  passcode for interactive session authentication (optional) -h, --help                 display help for command
 ```

-The list of available commands differs based on the content of the service document you downloaded when running `cache-init`.
+The list of available commands differs based on the content of the service document you downloaded when running `cache init`.

 ### As a Node.js module dependency